KEYS TO SUCCESS

 Attach your hooks.
 I am not including any measurements, because you can decide how many hooks and tags work best for your party size and space.
 I choose to go with these black plastic hooks because my graduation theme was black and gold.

 Download artwork, print, trim, punch hole.
-If you purchased the tags from my website, 2 of the designs do not have an indication for the hole.
+If you purchased the tags from my website, two of the designs do not have an indication for the hole.
 I did this on purpose, as you may want to adjust where you punch the hole based on the size of the vintage key you use.
 I also moved the type down on those tag designs so it was more visible if a larger key was used.
 I personally used an assortment of vintage key sizes.

 Cut ribbon, thread through tag and attach key.
 In my first photo, I used a wider ribbon.
 In the second photo, I used a black and white baker’s twine.
 It was an EXTREMELY windy day in Chicago, so the photo shows the end result with all the handwritten tags.
 The tags and board held up very well considering the weather.
 The ribbons provide two separate looks but both worked well.

 For displaying the board, I used a large standing dry erase board which I draped with black fabric.
 I would also recommend a large easel or frame holder.
 Have 3-4 fine type black Sharpies available so your guest can write their advice.
 Lay the tags on a table, along with the pens, in a spot where your guests are comfortable and can take the time to ponder and write out their bits of wisdom.

 Enjoy the process!
 I considered this a labor of love.
 A stage is ending in your child’s life so you may be feeling many different emotions.
 I process my emotions best when I am working on a diy project!!!
 Perhaps this project will bring you and others much joy as you celebrate and complete another chapter in your family’s history book!

 Brigtte Baer, Baer Design Studio